Course Code: itp

 You'll begin this lesson by exploring how to create the fundamental building blocks of Windows application GUIs.
 You'll learn how to create different types of windows, including regular windows, text windows, graphics windows, and dialog windows.
 The lesson will also cover some of the finer details of creating windows, such as how to set foreground and background colors and how to set font attributes.
 You'll close out the lesson by creating the Math Madness computer game, which will give you some great practice in working with GUIs.

 In Lesson 3, you learned how to create windows.
 Most desktop application user interfaces are more than just windows, however.
 They also consist of a collection of interface controls, such as buttons and text boxes.
-So controls are what you'll concentrate on in this lesson.
+For that reason, this lesson will focus on controls.
 Just BASIC allows you to create many different types of controls.
 You'll look at each of Just BASIC's controls in detail and then examine each one's programming syntax.
 As always, there will be a cool application project for you to develop: the Lottery Picker application.
 By the end of this lesson, you should feel confident in your ability to create attractive, user-friendly graphical interfaces.

 In this lesson, you'll continue your exploration of GUI elements.
 The lesson will show you how to fine-tune your controls to make them do exactly what you want them to do.
 Then, you'll learn how to build application menus, an integral part of many applications.
 Next, you'll dig into FreeForm-J, the powerful Just BASIC application that allows you to visually design your GUIs.
 You'll wrap things up with a quick look at Just BASIC's built-in dialogs, prebuilt tools that can communicate with users and even collect small amounts of information.
 You'll also work on another project application: the Family Photo Album.
 This application will test all that you've learned so far about GUI elements.